The Best Private Label Products to Sell on Amazon in 2021

 1. Open up Google Sheets

-2. Using the guidelines above, start compiling a list of products that meet these criteria.
+2. Using the ‘8 Essential Criteria for Your Amazon Private Label Product’ guidelines above, start compiling a list of products that meet these criteria.

 Simply fill in your email and we will send you a copy of this awesome tool instantly!

-There are several tools available now to Amazon sellers to cut your research time drastically.
+There are several tools available for Amazon sellers which cut your research time drastically.
 The way you use these tools can mean the difference between picking a winner or picking a dud, so let’s be sure we understand how each one works and what you can use it for:

 4. Google Trends – Use the Google Trends site to determine if there is seasonality to your product.
 If you see peaks and valleys in the trend over a 1 year period, it means there is seasonality and you should not select this product.
 You will also know if the product is generally increasing in popularity.